 Bring the North Carolina Museum of History to you!

-With "History-In-a-Box" Kits, educators can use a fresh approach to introduce topics in history!
+Through our innovative "History-In-a-Box" Kits, educators can use a fresh and fun approach to introduce topics throughout history.
 These multidisciplinary teaching tools provide you with background materials, reproduction artifacts, lessons, and activities that tie North Carolina history with language arts, science, math, and visual art.

 From Earth and Fire: North Carolina Pottery